Geotechnical engineering: History

 Several foundation-related engineering problems, such as the Leaning Tower of Pisa, prompted scientists to begin taking a more scientific-based approach to examining the subsurface.
 The earliest advances occurred in the development of earth pressure theories for the construction of retaining walls.
-Henri Gautier, a French Royal Engineer, recognized the "natural slope" of different soils in 1717, an idea later known as the soil's angle of repose.
-A rudimentary soil classification system was also developed based on a material's unit weight, which is no longer considered a good indication of soil type.
+Henri Gautier, a French royal engineer, recognized the "natural slope" of different soils in 1717, an idea later known as the soil's angle of repose.
+Around the same time, a rudimentary soil classification system was also developed based on a material's unit weight, which is no longer considered a good indication of soil type.

-The application of the principles of mechanics to soils was documented as early as 1773 when Charles Coulomb (a physicist, engineer, and army captain) developed improved methods to determine the earth pressures against military ramparts.
-Coulomb observed that, at failure, a distinct slip plane would form behind a sliding retaining wall and he suggested that the maximum shear stress on the slip plane, for design purposes, was the sum of the soil cohesion, $c$, and friction $\sigma\,\!$ $\tan(\phi\,\!)$, where $\sigma\,\!$ is the normal stress on the slip plane and $\phi\,\!$ is the friction angle of the soil.
+The application of the principles of mechanics to soils was documented as early as 1773 when Charles Coulomb, a physicist and engineer, developed improved methods to determine the earth pressures against military ramparts.
+Coulomb observed that, at failure, a distinct slip plane would form behind a sliding retaining wall and suggested that the maximum shear stress on the slip plane, for design purposes, was the sum of the soil cohesion, $c$, and friction $\sigma\,\!$ $\tan(\phi\,\!)$, where $\sigma\,\!$ is the normal stress on the slip plane and $\phi\,\!$ is the friction angle of the soil.
 By combining Coulomb's theory with Christian Otto Mohr's 2D stress state, the theory became known as Mohr-Coulomb theory.
 Although it is now recognized that precise determination of cohesion is impossible because $c$ is not a fundamental soil property, the Mohr-Coulomb theory is still used in practice today.

-In the 19th century, Henry Darcy developed what is now known as Darcy's Law, describing the flow of fluids in a porous media.
-Joseph Boussinesq (a mathematician and physicist) developed theories of stress distribution in elastic solids that proved useful for estimating stresses at depth in the ground.
+In the 19th century, Henry Darcy developed what is now known as Darcy's law, describing the flow of fluids in a porous media.
+Joseph Boussinesq, a mathematician and physicist, developed theories of stress distribution in elastic solids that proved useful for estimating stresses at depth in the ground.
 William Rankine, an engineer and physicist, developed an alternative to Coulomb's earth pressure theory.
 Albert Atterberg developed the clay consistency indices that are still used today for soil classification.
 In 1885, Osborne Reynolds recognized that shearing causes volumetric dilation of dense materials and contraction of loose granular materials.